mgcooper/icemodel/icemodel/+icemodel/+forcing/README.md

 ### Diagnostics

-`test/interactive/promice_qaqc/plot_promice_eval.m` regenerates per-site figures and the QA summary into the gitignored `test/interactive/promice_qaqc/figures/` (site-type surface channel; surface-height with gap-bridged samples in red, station-transition windows in green, detected steps marked unambiguous/ambiguous; `tice10m` heavy-black primary over the thermistor string). `promice_site_cause_classification.md` there is the manual cause classification, and `promice_step_screening.md` is the all-site step-screening table.
+`test/interactive/promice_qaqc/plot_promice_eval.m` regenerates the per-site figures and the QA summary into the gitignored `test/interactive/promice_qaqc/figures/`.
+The figures show the site-type surface channel, the surface height with gap-bridged samples in red, station-transition windows in green, and detected steps marked unambiguous or ambiguous.
+They also draw `tice10m` as a heavy black primary line over the thermistor string.
+In the same directory, `promice_site_cause_classification.md` is the manual cause classification, and `promice_step_screening.md` is the all-site step-screening table.